cpmpercussion/impsy/README.md

 THe `--log` switch logs all of your interactions as well as predictions for later re-training.
 (The dataset generator filters out RNN records so that you only train on human sourced data).

+PS: the three scripts respond to the `--help` switch to show command line options.
+If there's something not documented or working, it would be great if you add an issue above to let me know or get in touch on Twitter at [@cpmpercussion](https://twitter.com/cpmpercussion).

 ## More about Mixture Density Recurrent Neural Networks

+IMPS uses a mixture density recurrent neural network MDRNN to make predictions.
+This machine learning architecture is set up to predict the next in a sequence of multi-valued elements.
+The recurrent neural network uses LSTM units to remember information about past inputs and use this to help make decisions.
+The mixture density model at the end of the network allows continuous multi-valued elements to be sampled from a rich probability distribution.

+The network is illustrated here---every time IMPS receives an interaction message from your interface, it is sent to thorugh the LSTM layers to produce the parameters of a Gaussian mixture model.
+The predicted next interaction is sampled from this probability model.

 ![A Musical MDRNN](https://github.com/cpmpercussion/imps/raw/master/images/mdn_diagram.png)

+The MDRNN is written in Keras and uses the [keras-mdn-layer](https://github.com/cpmpercussion/keras-mdn-layer) package.
+There's more info and tutorials about MDNs on [that github repo](https://github.com/cpmpercussion/keras-mdn-layer).